 Gaillard Auditorium a shell of its former self

-As envisioned, the redesign will turn Gaillard’s 1968-era auditorium and exhibition space into a modern and more acoustically sound building to better support the Spoleto Festival USA and the Charleston Symphony Orchestra, among other forms of presentations.
+The $142 million Gaillard Center renovation will turn the 1968-era auditorium and exhibition space into a modern and more acoustically sound building to better support the Spoleto Festival USA and the Charleston Symphony Orchestra, among other presentations.

-Most of the cost, about $96 million, is slated toward renovating the main performance space, including by reducing the 2,730-seat auditorium to 1,800 seats.
+Most of the cost, about $96 million, is slated toward renovating the main performance space, including reducing the 2,730-seat auditorium to 1,800.